aushafy/belajar-vault/README.md

 ```
 vault kv put secret/firs_secret password=admin123
 ```
-* note: by default we're only have the permission to write secret inside **secret/** path / folder, if you want to use another directory, we would cover later on chapter Vault Policy
+* note: by default we're only have the permission to write secret inside **secret/** folder, if you want to use another directory, we would cover later on chapter Vault Policy